vmware/vic/doc/user_doc/vic_admin/inspect_vch.md

 - The virtual container host ID:

   <pre>VCH ID: VirtualMachine:vm-101</pre> You can use virtual container host ID when you run the `vic-machine delete` command.
-Using virtual container host ID reduces the number of options that you need to specify when you use `vic-machine delete`.
+Using a virtual container host ID reduces the number of options that you need to specify when you use `vic-machine delete`.
 - The version of the `vic-machine` utility and the version of the virtual container host that you are inspecting.
   <pre>Installer version: <i>vic_machine_version</i>-<i>vic_machine_build</i>-<i>tag</i>
 VCH version: <i>vch_version</i>-<i>vch_build</i>-<i>tag</i>